Spanish city with buildings

 History

-The ideal degree plan for a History major places 318W in the sophomore year.
-The HIS 378 Capstone can only be taken on UT's campus.
-Because the course topic changes every semester, it is unlikely that a direct equivalent will exist abroad.
+For an ideal degree plan for a History major, we recommend taking 318W in your sophomore year.
+Please note that HIS 378 Capstone can only be taken on UT's campus, and since the course topic changes every semester, it is unlikely that a direct equivalent will exist abroad.

 History Minors

-15 credits are required to complete a minor with 6 upper division credits.
-9 credits must be completed in residence.
+For History minors, you only need to complete 15 credits with 6 upper division credits, and 9 credits must be completed in residence.
 These courses do not need to all focus on the same area.
+We encourage you to explore the many opportunities available to you and consult with your academic advisor to plan your study abroad experience.

 Featured Programs